thomasjpfan/docker-scaler/docs/aws-node-scale.md

   exporter_node-exporter-manager
 ```

-We will now trigger the condition for scaling down a node by setting `node_mem_limit_total_below` limit to 95%:
+We trigger the condition for scaling down a node by setting `node_mem_limit_total_below` limit to 95%:

 ```bash
 docker service update \